 Santa Claus

 A long time ago, a bishop named Nicholas lived in what is now Turkey.
 No one knows much about him.
-There are stories that he often helped children in need.
+There are stories of him often helping children in need.
 Many years after his death, Nicholas was made a saint.
 In time, he became the patron saint of children.

-After the Reformation, European followers of St. Nicholas dwindled.
-Still, the legend was kept alive in Holland, where the Dutch spelling of his name, Sint Nikolaas, was eventually transformed to Sinterklaas.
+After the Reformation, the number of European followers of St. Nicholas dwindled.
+Still, the legend was kept alive in Holland, where the Dutch spelling of his name, Sint Nikolaas, eventually evolved into Sinterklaas.
 Dutch children would leave their wooden shoes by the fireplace, and Sinterklaas would reward good children by placing treats in their shoes.
 Dutch colonists brought this tradition to America in the 17th century, and here the Anglican name of Santa Claus emerged.